TaylanUB/scheme-srfis/README.md

   functionality via library code when it's clearly intended to be implemented at the platform level.

+- Withdrawn SRFIs are no priority since we assume they've been withdrawn for good reasons, but if there's any which you find useful then feel free to make a request or (better) contribute it.

 - The preferred license is the latest version of the LGPL.
 Refrain from normal GPL; we'd like it if Scheme platforms shipped straight with these implementations or platform-tuned versions of them, and